-- Acetaminophen can relieve pain.
-One example is Tylenol.
+- Acetaminophen (such as Tylenol) can relieve pain.

-- Corticosteroid injections, which sometimes are injected around tendons or into joints to reduce pain and inflammation, are not used to treat Achilles tendinopathy, because they may increase the risk of a tendon rupture.
+Corticosteroid injections, which sometimes are injected around tendons or into joints to reduce pain and inflammation, aren't used to treat Achilles tendinopathy.
+They may increase the risk of a tendon rupture.

 Achilles tendon rupture

 Surgery is often used to reattach the ends of a ruptured Achilles tendon.
-It provides a better chance of preventing the tendon from rupturing again compared to using a cast, splint, brace, walking boot, or other device that will keep your lower leg from moving (immobilization).3
+It may provide a better chance of preventing the tendon from rupturing again compared to using a cast or other device that will keep your lower leg and ankle from moving ( immobilization).footnote 1

 Achilles tendon rupture